Uncategorized

 Speedup = 1 / (0.25 + 0.75/10) = 1 / (0.25 + 0.075) = 1 / 0.325 = 3.07

-At 10x, we only tripled the overall speed.
+At 10x speedup, we only tripled the overall speed.
 Not encouraging.
 If the speedup that applies to P goes to infinity, the second term in the denominator disappears, yet the total speedup only increases a little more.

 Speedup = 1 / (1 - 0.75) = 1 / 0.25 = 4x

 This cruel principle has broken programmer hearts for decades.
-Optimizing even the most critical code is usually disappointing.
+Optimizing even the most critical code is often disappointing.
 (Algorithmic changes are another story!)

-We usually think of Amdahl’s Law as applying to software, but the principle can be applied to other systems as well.
+We usually think of Amdahl’s Law as applying to software, but the general principle can be applied to other systems as well, albeit maybe not as rigorously.

-The law applied to the whole software development process behaves similarly.
-Speeding up one part of the process can only do so much.
-The argument for the high-level effectiveness of Microsoft’s ambitious project across the enterprise therefore depends not only on how much AI speeds up coding, but on how much of the total process coding constitutes today.
+The idea can be applied to the whole software development process.
+Speeding up one part of the process usually can only do so much.
+The argument for the high-level economic effectiveness of sacking the development staff depends not only on how much AI speeds up coding, but on how much of the total process coding constitutes today.

 I’m sure you see where this is going.